ATOIsus/IELTS/README.md

 ## Part 1

-    Okay so this is the Part 1 of the Speaking test
+    Okay so this is the Part 1 of the Speaking test.

-    I will provide you with different topics and their respective questions.
-    You can ask me any topic in random and make sure that the topics are not repeated.
-    If all topics are finished, remind me about this.
+   So, the when I say "Let's get started with Part 1", give me a random but unrepeated topic from the following, if everything is completed, remind me and ask any random topic again

     The topic and questions are: